lgmorand/workshop-aca/_entries/05-02 storage.md

         storageType: EmptyDir
 ```

-Make sure you don't have duplicate `volumes` definition when you update your `yaml` file.
+> **Warning**: Make sure you don't have duplicate `volumes` definition when you update your `yaml` file or you may have error that volume mount does not exist.

 {% endcollapsible %}